corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/packaging/_index.md

 The main `.jar` file contains enough OSGi metadata to be a valid OSGi bundle.

-Corda packages are created using the [CorDapp CPK gradle plugin](packaging/gradleplugin.html).
+Corda packages are created using the [CorDapp CPK gradle plugin](packaging/gradle-plugin.md).

 ## Corda Package Bundles

 A Corda Package Bundle (`.cpb` file) contain `.cpk` files, plus a `MANIFEST.MF` and other Corda-related information.

-They can be created with the CorDapp Builder CLI tool or with the XXX[CorDapp CPB gradle plugin](packaging/gradleplugin.html).
+They can be created with the CorDapp Builder CLI tool or with the [CorDapp CPB gradle plugin](packaging/gradle-plugin.html#cordapp-cpb-gradle-plugin).

 The point of the CPB is to contain all of the CPKs that are expected to be deployed together as a single application.
 So in a typical example, you would apply `net.corda.plugins.cordapp-cpk` for the contract CPK project, and `net.corda.plugins.cordapp-cpb` in the workflows CPK project.
 The CPB file would then contain both your contracts and your workflows CPKs.

 ## Inspecting package files

 You can use the `package` command in the `corda-cli` command-line utility to inspect the contents of Corda package files.
-For more information, see XXX.
+For more information, see [CPK inspection tool](corda-cli/commands.html#cpk-inspection-tool).

 ## Corda Security Manager